raspberrypilearning/animated-story/en/step_6.md

 ### Show and move the character image

-To animate the image, it will change its opacity to 1, making it fully visible.
+To animate the image, you will change its opacity to 1, making it fully visible.
 It will also move right by 25% of its own width.

 --- task ---